Breast-feeding problems are common, especially in the first days and

 nipples by rubbing a few drops of breast milk on the nipple and areola and

-setting to help your nipples dry more quickly.
+let it dry.
 It may also help to put pure

 lanolin cream on your nipples.